Solution Provider Integration with EHRs

-The client offers food service management and other related services to hospitals, nursing homes and acute care facilities nationwide.
+The client offers food service management and other related services to hospitals, nursing homes, and acute care facilities nationwide.
 Its applications provide dietary food order management and services for patients in hospitals and other healthcare settings.
-Dietary orders and applications, and the accuracy of the data and its delivery, are critical to the care and safety of patients during their stays within these healthcare facilities.
+Dietary orders and applications, along with the accuracy of the data and its delivery, are critical to the care and safety of patients during their stays within these healthcare facilities.

-The client had recently developed a new, cloud-based food and nutrition management system, ultimately responsible for ensuring that the correct meals and dietary supplements are delivered to patients’ bedsides.
-In order to successfully implement the application across their provider client base, diet orders need to be securely received from the healthcare providers’ clinical systems and processed into their application.
+The client had recently developed a new, cloud-based food and nutrition management system that was ultimately responsible for ensuring that the correct meals and dietary supplements are delivered to patients’ bedsides.
+To successfully implement the application across their provider client base, diet orders need to be securely received from the healthcare providers’ clinical systems and processed into their application.

 The challenge is significant.
 Different flavors of HL7 2.x messages are provided by every provider, each of which has its own nuances, intricacies and oddities.
-Coding systems for diets, supplements and allergies all require normalization across representation schemes.
-All of this information must then be converted into REST-ful web service calls to the provider’s application using a JSON payload compatible with the API exposed by their proprietary management system.
+Coding systems for diets, supplements, and allergies all require normalization across representation schemes.
+All this information must then be converted into RESTful web service calls to the provider’s application using a JSON payload compatible with the API exposed by their proprietary management system.

 The client was in search of an integration solution that would address these challenges and could facilitate widespread deployment of their system and services across the United States.
-Importantly, another requirement was that it needed to be easily managed and maintained by their internal team.
+Another important requirement was that it needed to be easily managed and maintained by their internal team.